veekooFIN/Linux-X86-Fractals/fract_in_OpenGL_upd/README.md

 ---------------------------------------------------------------------------------------------------------------

-Here is OpenGL updated version
+Here is OpenGL updated version of fractals

 ---------------------------------------------------------------------------------------------------------------